-Thirdly, you can take advantage of the money-back guarantees most providers offer.
-Ranging from 30 to 45 days, these do require you to make a payment, but you’re guaranteed a refund for any reason within the time period – and with these you can get the very best services without worrying about spending too much cash.
+Thirdly, you can take advantage of the money-back guarantees some providers offer.
+Ranging from 30 to 45 days, these do require you to make a payment, but you’re guaranteed a full refund for any reason within the time period – and with these you can get the very best services without worrying about spending too much cash.

-Out of the three, a money-back guarantee provides you with the most flexibility and will allow you to stream overseas Netflix for a month before cancelling or choosing to pay – plenty of time to trial the service, or give you cover for a mid-length holiday.
+Out of the three, a money-back guarantee provides you with the most flexibility and will allow you to stream overseas Netflix for a month before canceling or choosing to pay – plenty of time to trial the service, or give you cover for a mid-length holiday.

 FREE NETFLIX VPNS

 30-day money-back guarantee + 49% off and 3 free months